mosquitogames/1819rulebook/1_setup.md

 Put the rest of the Event cards away.

-### G. Resource cards
+### G. Emporium cards

-Shuffle the Resource deck and place it face down on the appropriate space.
+Shuffle the Emporium deck and place it face down on the appropriate space.
 Deal the first five cards face up onto the Market from right to left.

 ### H. Population cards